-B40, B41, B14, B15 CWA2 Dual Circuit Line Wiring Connections: 15kW and 20 kW Models
+B40, B41, B14, B15, CWA2 Dual Circuit Line Wiring Connections: 15kW Models

-- 1. Insert the black wire from the second power supply into the L1 screw terminal on the second circuit breaker and tighten the set screw to clamp down on the wire. - 2.
-Insert the white or red wire from the second power supply into the L2 screw terminal on the second circuit breaker and tighten the set screw to clamp down on the wire. - 3.
-Insert the green wire into the second ground lug and tighten the set screw. - 4.
+- 10. You will need to insert the black wire from the second power supply into the L1 screw terminal on the second circuit breaker down from the top and tighten the set screw to clamp down on the wire. - 11.
+You will need to insert the white or red wire from the second power supply into the L2 screw terminal on the second circuit breaker down from the top and tighten the set screw to clamp down on the wire. - 12.
+You will need to insert the green wires into the second ground lug and tighten the set screw. - 13.
 Tighten the screws on the cable connectors until the power supply wires are securely fastened to the connector.